edeliver/edeliver/README.md

     mix edeliver deploy release|upgrade [[to] staging|production] [--version=<release-version>] [Options]

-Deploy commands deliver the builds that were created with a build command to your staging or prodution hosts.
+Deploy commands deliver the builds that were created with a build command to your staging or production hosts.
 They can also perform a live code upgrade.
 Built releasees or upgrades are available in your local directory `.deliver/releases`.
 To deploy releases the following configuration variables must be set:

 - `APP`: the name of your release which should be built
 - `PRODUCTION_HOSTS`: the production hosts to deploy to, separated by space